Don’t Let Denture Problems Diminish Your Smile

 Common Denture Problems and Solutions

 - Poorly fitting dentures cause a number of problems.
 As you age, your bones and gums will change, and dentures may not fit as well as before.
 The changes can lead to problems with speaking or eating, dentures that move around in your mouth, and mouth irritation.
-See your dentist in Ocala as soon as symptoms occur; do not attempt denture adjustments on your own.
+See your dentist in South Ocala as soon as symptoms occur; do not attempt denture adjustments on your own.

 - Eating problems can be managed by taking small bites, eating slowly, and sticking to soft foods until symptoms resolve.
 Chew with both sides of your mouth at once; this method helps prevent tipping and movement of dentures.
 Commercial denture adhesives can be helpful, but they are not a replacement for professional adjustment.

 - Speaking problems are most common in new wearers.
 Speak slowly, and practice challenging words when you are alone.
 If laughing or smiling causes your dentures to move out of place, bite down gently and swallow to reposition them.
 Be sure to have your dentist adjust the fit.

 - Gum and mouth soreness are usually related to fitting problems, but can also result from infections or poor hygiene.
 Be sure to keep your dentures clean.
 Oral anesthetics can be helpful to reduce pain, but see your dentist if soreness persists.

 - Stomatitis and cheilitis are serious infections caused by yeast overgrowth.
 Cheilitis causes pain, redness, and cracking at the corners of your mouth.
 Stomatitis may manifest as small red bumps under upper dentures or general mouth redness.
 Both are treated with prescription medications and strict oral hygiene.